 2021-2022 Annual Specifications and Management Measures for Pacific Sardine

-NOAA Fisheries proposes to implement annual harvest specifications and management measures for the northern subpopulation of Pacific sardine (hereafter, Pacific sardine), for the fishing year from July 1, 2021, through June 30, 2022.
-The proposed action would prohibit most directed commercial fishing for Pacific sardine off the coasts of Washington, Oregon, and California.
+NOAA Fisheries has implemented annual harvest specifications and management measures for the northern subpopulation of Pacific sardine (hereafter, Pacific sardine), for the fishing year from July 1, 2021, through June 30, 2022.
+The rule prohibits most directed commercial fishing for Pacific sardine off the coasts of Washington, Oregon, and California.

-Pacific sardine harvest would be allowed only in the live bait fishery, minor directed fisheries, as incidental catch in other fisheries, or as authorized under exempted fishing permits.
-The incidental harvest of Pacific sardine would be limited to 20 percent by weight of all fish per trip when caught with other stocks managed under the Coastal Pelagic Species Fishery Management Plan or up to 2 metric tons per trip when caught with non-Coastal Pelagic Species stocks.
-The proposed annual catch limit for the 2021-2022 Pacific sardine fishing year is 3,329 metric tons.
+Pacific sardine harvest are allowed only in the live bait fishery, minor directed fisheries, as incidental catch in other fisheries, or as authorized under exempted fishing permits.
+The incidental harvest of Pacific sardine is limited to 20 percent by weight of all fish per trip when caught with other stocks managed under the Coastal Pelagic Species Fishery Management Plan or up to 2 metric tons per trip when caught with non-Coastal Pelagic Species stocks.
+The annual catch limit for the 2021-2022 Pacific sardine fishing year is 3,329 metric tons.